 The Accounts Receivables Office within Student Financial Services will follow up with students to collect past due accounts.
 The overall goal is to encourage all students to pay their balance on time so that they are not faced with the consequences as outlined below.

 Consequences of past due accounts can include any and all of the items listed below:

 Note: A student may be exempt from payment deadlines and permitted to continue in school without risk of suspension.
 However, students must notify the Office of Student Financial Services of any and all circumstances that may necessitate an exception to the payment deadlines.
 Exceptions to this policy may be made for the following reasons:

-A $35.00 fee will be charged on any returned check.
+A fee may be charged on any returned check.
 After two returned checks a student will be required to pay by cashier's check or money order.
 No exceptions will be made.